sudara/stitches/README.md

 For continuous/gapless playback we really only need two `<audio>` elements: One to handle a currently playing track and another to preload the next audio track in.
 When a file is done playing, the node is released back to the pool.

+## Options

+The following options can be passed to `new Playlist`

+### `tracksSelector`

+The only required option.
+No default, so you need to pass in some selector such as `.track`.

+This selector determines which elements are considered to be tracks in this playlist.

+The element type doesn't matter.
+What matters is other selectors such as `playButtonSelector` need to be children of this selector.

+### `preloadIndex = -1`

+Optional.
+Defaults to `-1` which doesn't load a track in the playlist.

+If set to an integer, it'll preload that index, so `0` will preload the first track in the playlist.

+### playButtonSelector = "a"

+Optional.
+Defaults to the first `<a>` child of `tracksSelector`.

+Which child element of `tracksSelector` should be considered the playButton?

+### progressSelector = "progress"

+Optional.
+Defaults to the first `progress` child of `tracksSelector` and fails silently if not present.

+This will update an attribute called `value` as well as register a click handler on the element so it can be used to seek the track.

+### timeSelector = "time"

+Optional.
+Defaults to the first `<time>` child of `tracksSelector` and fails silently if not present.

+### whilePlaying

+Optional.
+No default.
+Expects a function.

+The provided function is called *repeatedly* during a track's playback.

+### onError

+Optional.
+No default.
+Expects a function.

+The provided function is called if there's a problem with loading or playback.

+Good for registering error notification such as Bugsnag, etc.

+### logToConsole = false

+Optional.
+Defaults to false, keeping the console nice and clear.

+This is also exposed a static setter `Log.logToConsole` in case there's a need for a lil runtime funtime.

+## Events

+The following events fire:

+### `track:preload`

+This fires on *attempt* to preload a track in a playlist on page load, if and only if `preloadIndex` is set.

+### `track:play`

+This fires as soon as `play()` has been called on a track.

+It does not mean the track is playing, only that play has been called.

+### `track:loading`

+An `AudioNode` was assigned for the track and it has been told to play the appropriate url.

+### `track:notPlaying`

+This will be fired if the attempt to grab an `AudioNode` fails.

+### `track:playing`

+This is fired once as soon as we know for sure the track is actually producing audio and happily playing.

+### `track:whilePlaying`

+This is *repeatedly* called, a few times a second, while a track is actively producing audio.

+### `track:ended`

+This is called when a track is finished.
+It does not rely on the somewhat sketchy nature of `<audio>` tag events fired from the browser, it will fire approximately 200ms near the end of the track.

+## Why do we need this library?

+10 years ago, I launched alonetone.com.
+Since then, I've written several wrappers around audio libraries such as SoundManager2 and Howler.js, both which are fantastic projects and enabled me to launch and maintain the site.

+However, as time wore on, I found myself constantly having to keep up with the changes to audio behavior in browsers anyway, and more recently, have found the implementations lacking.
+In particular, other libraries tend to:

+* Contain legacy/unrelated support of other methods of delivery like Flash and Web Audio
+* Don't have first class support for sequential playback of a playlist
+* Are written in Ye Olde JS™ vs. ES6/ES+
+* Are full of browser/feature detection code
+* Don't have cross browser tests

 ## Visualizing the object relationships

 Each `Playlist` has `Tracks` that communicate to a `NodePool` containing `AudioNode`s.